Why did the CDC change its breakthrough case reporting?

 More vaccine reporting

-33 thoughts on “Why did the CDC change its breakthrough case reporting?
+33 responses to “Why did the CDC change its breakthrough case reporting?”

 Again, my understanding is that its likely that most people will have a robust t-cell response to virtually every variant that has a spike protein that is reasonable similar to the one used in the vaccine.
 T cells bind to chopped pieces of the spike, not the whole spike.
 Antibodies on the other hand are more easily evaded by changes since there are only a limited number of places on spike that result in antibodies. so you get infected, but your body quickly clears the infection…hence virtually everyone should be asymptomatic.
 The part I still don’t understand is that one needs IgA in the lung mucus to prevent infection, and I don’t see how the vaccine results in anything other than IgG.
 It would be great if someone could better explain.
 Or I just have to hope TWIV covers it at some point.